-For further advice regarding the safety of those involved in routine maintenance of churches, refer to the ChurchCare website.
+For further advice regarding the safety of those involved in routine maintenance of churches, refer to the ChurchCare section of the Church of England website.

 Selected key points are included here as follows:

 - It is strongly recommended that nobody this includes your professional adviser and church wardens should climb vertical ladders over 3m in height. - All ladders must be sound safe and securely fixed.
 'Footing' of ladders by a second person is considered a last resort. - Hatches should have counterweights. - There should be ladder extensions of about 1m or handholds beyond the plane of the hatch to assist in getting on and off the ladder.